lale-help/lale-help/README.md

 * default factories: should create all objects the main object needs to be valid and work properly.
 Examples: `create(:working_group)` creates a circle for that contains the working group, `create(:circle_admin_role)` creates a circle and an admin user.

 * use an existing spec as a scaffold for your new test (copy & paste to new file, adapt) to speed up things.
+Consider using generic but fitting variable names ('inputs' instead if 'supply_inputs', etc.) to make copying easier.
 Factor out things when you notice frequent repetition, though.

+* which scenarios to test for a feature (ordered by priority):
+  1. successfully using the feature ([happy path](https://en.wikipedia.org/wiki/Happy_path))
+  1. one/main error or variation of the feature
+  1. main variations of the feature
+  1. navigating to the feature (navigating to the feature should not be part of a regular test; start on the feature page)
+  - an example for creating tasks:

+    1. fill and submit form with minimum required valid inputs
+    1. fill and submit form with invalid inputs (empty form submit)
+    1. fill and submit form with maximum possible inputs
+    1. navigate to the create task form (from different places)

+  - in each test, focus on testing that the important parts of a page are displayed correctly, rather than testing all edge cases through feature specs.
+The feature spec makes sure the feature can be
+    1. used/accessed as expected and
+    1. the result of the unit/model/mutation/controller interaction is displayed correctly.

+  For testing the edge cases, use faster unit/model/mutation/controller tests.

 #### Debugging